Here's some frequently asked questions & responses

-GroupThinq is designed for anyone who needs to manage projects, time, tasks, expenses and vacation/sick time.
-Everyone in the office, from secretaries, accounting/controllers, owners, management and general staff can use GroupThinq.
+GroupThinq is designed for anyone who needs to manage projects, teams, time, tasks, financial information and vacation/sick time.
+Everyone in the office, from secretaries, accounting/controllers, owners, management and staff can use GroupThinq.
 GroupThinq is the missing organizational & project accounting tool for every organization and its staff.

 No, you can start with one project, one staff member or one division at a time; ease into it at your own pace.
 Add a few staff, and you'll quickly see how quickly teams become responsive to project budgets.
 In no time, you'll discover the collective tool which has been missing all along.

 We have developed standard Excel templates that can be imported into GroupThinq.
 Simply request an import template at email@example.com, send it back to us filled out and we'll import it into GroupThinq for you.
 In no time your spreadsheet data will be live in GroupThinq.

 Project management applications focus on the project and time-lines.
 Collective management focuses on managing and connecting your team first to allow them to manage the project.
 This subtle difference allows your teams to work together on projects in a way that traditional project management software can't compare.

 No, GroupThinq is meant to work alongside and in front of an accounting system, not replace it.
 GroupThinq is a "pre-accounting" application; that means that financial and time data generated by your staff is directly connected to your controller or accountant.
 Project managers can create invoices, staff can input expenses, and bills from contractors can be recorded for approval.
-Groupthinq works at the 'project level', which is much more granular and informative than what an accounting system can provide.
+Groupthinq works at the 'project level', which is much more granular and informative than an accounting system.
 Your accounting still stays at arms length from staff while GroupThinq works in the middle to tie everything and everyone together.